Pass Data to Algorithms#

 // Recommended to use USM pointers:

-// Iterators for USM allocators might require extra copying - not recommended method
+// Iterators for USM allocators might require extra copying - not a recommended method

 return 0;